deependujha/Attention-and-Transformers/notes/02-multi-head-attention/readme.md

 > - Pass each split independently through a separate Attention Head.
 > - Concatenate the outputs of each Head.
 > - Apply a linear transformation to produce the final Attention score.

+---

+### Analogy:

+- The Multi-head attention mechanism is like having multiple teachers in a classroom, each of whom is an expert in a different subject.

+- Each teacher can focus on a different aspect of the input, and their combined knowledge can provide a more comprehensive understanding of the material.